Call for Entries

 Sterling A. Brown Tribute Issue

-We plan to hold an open call for submissions in the summer of 2017, for poems about DC’s first Poet Laureate.
-Poets from DC, MD, VA, WV, and DE are invited to send up to 5 poems inspired by the life or poems of Sterling A. Brown, or poems that address some of his primary themes.
-Check back for submission dates!
+For this special issue honoring DC’s first Poet Laureate. poets from DC, MD, VA, WV, and DE are invited to send up to 5 poems inspired by the life or poems of Sterling A. Brown, or poems that address some of his primary themes.
+We will accept submissions in June; poets will be notified of the editors’ decisions by August 2017.

 Volume 19:1, Winter 2018